Infectious Diseases

 The Disease

-- At risk: Infants, pregnant women, and the immunocompromised.
+- At risk: Infants, pregnant people, immunocompromised.

 The Vaccine